google/dwh-migration-tools/client/README.md

 ## Supported Python Versions
 Python >= 3.7

+## Supported OS
+Preferred OS: Linux, MacOS.

+Unexpected behavior may exist in Windows, see the FAQ section about Windows usage.

 ## Installation

 Clone or download this repository and install the exemplary Python client: